For your sake, create some space

 Roman politicians had a clever formula for controlling political unrest: panem et circenses—“bread and circuses.”
 By offering free food and entertainment, they kept the population distracted, too preoccupied to think or challenge the status quo.

-This constant distraction and gluttonous nutrient-deficient brain food consumption is rarely a conscious choice.
+This constant distraction and gluttonous junk (brain) food consumption is rarely a conscious choice.
 We are not pausing to ask ourselves why we’ve picked up our phone for the 30th time today and whether it’s serving any purpose.
 It’s pure dopamine-driven impulsivity, an addictive behavior we’ve barely noticed creeping in.
 This may be a tough pill to swallow, but the reality is we have become tools of our tools.
 We are mindlessly giving up on the core essence of our lives - time and attention - to other zombies, charlatans, and advertisers.
-The addiction has taken our agency to grow our minds and live our lives well.

-You can live and perform better than 90% of the population if you radically cut your screen time.
+You can live and perform better than you are today and 90% of the population if you radically cut your screen time.
 Create space for something better.
+Treat your phone and TV like you’d treat any addictive and pleasurable drug - establish strict physical and time boundaries, and limit use considerably.
+A good rule of thumb is you should be spending many more waking hours without screens than with screens, which is worryingly not true for most of us.
+Delete distracting apps, disable non-essential notifications, and ban phones in the dining and bedrooms.
 When you find your hands instinctively reaching for the phone, swap it with something less charged and more useful —a book, a magazine, a notebook to journal and create, a necessary chore, a conversation, or even a simple walk.
-Or just sit quietly, think or be bored!
-Treat your phone like you’d treat any addictive and pleasurable drug; establish strict boundaries, limit use considerably, and allocate significantly more days and hours of the week to not using than using.
+Or just sit quietly, think, and be bored!